-A study of simple Spanish texts relevant to business and management practices as well as general social aspects of the Spanish-speaking world provides a cultural and technical background.
-Students who successfully complete SP 204 will receive credit for fourth-semester Spanish (equivalent to SP 202).
-Prerequisite: SP 201 or SP 203.
+A study of simple Spanish texts relevant to business and management practices and general social aspects of the Spanish-speaking world.
+This course provides a cultural and technical background.
+Students who successfully complete SP 204X will receive credit for fourth-semester Spanish (equivalent to SP 202).
+Note: SP 204X is a terminal course.
+Cadets who continue on to 300-level Spanish courses must complete SP 202 as a prerequisite for upper level Spanish.
+Prerequisite(s): SP 201